 6. Resonance Calendar

 The templates mentioned so far are tailored for students to meet their educational needs, and they cover a substantial portion of the basic needs of high-school and university students.
-However, besides these templates, there also happens to be a host of other Notion templates that you can use as a student — mostly for personal use.
+However, besides these templates, there also happens to be a host of other Student templates that you can use — mostly for personal use.

 Here are a few such Notion templates.

 Habit Tracker is a great way to build new habits or to keep track of the existing ones.
 If you are planning to build new habits for personal development or to instill better studying/reading habits, this is one Notion template you need to have in your workspace.

 Weekly Agenda is a Notion school template that helps you organize your week’s agenda so that you do not miss out on your upcoming classes, lectures, events, or even tasks for that week.
 Using it, you can add important highlights to your day to remind yourself of what’s coming up for the day.
 Similarly, Notion also has the Weekly Planner template, which functions in pretty much the same way.